reqnroll/Reqnroll/docs/Execution/Executing-Specific-Scenarios.md

 # Executing specific Scenarios in your Build pipeline

-SpecFlow converts the tags in your feature files to test case categories:
+Reqnroll converts the tags in your feature files to test case categories:

 - SpecFlow+ Runner: TestCategory
 - NUnit: Category or TestCategory
 - MSTest: TestCategory
-- xUnit: Trait (similar functionality, SpecFlow will insert a Trait attribute with `Category` name)
+- xUnit: Trait (similar functionality, Reqnroll will insert a Trait attribute with `Category` name)

 This category can be used to filter the test execution in your build pipeline.
 Note that the incorrect filter can lead to no test getting executed.